llucasls/bare-estate/README.md

 dotfiles.
 You can create a bare repository that will store your repository's data.
 Manage your dotfiles as if they were on a regular repo.
 Even files from your home directory, without actually turning your home into a git repository itself.

-And the best part is the application handles the abstraction for you, so you can use it in the same you use git.
+And the best part is the application handles the abstraction for you, so you can use it in the same you use git!

 ## Install